packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 AS a sales rep in healthcare
 I WANT to see Gartner 2025 Magic Quadrant for my vertical WITH benchmark data vs competitors
-SO THAT I can position Nexum solutions correctly
+SO THAT I can position Sellersco solutions correctly
 ```

 **Implementation**: